Optimal Pure Differentially Private Sparse Histograms in Deterministic Linear Time: Preliminaries

 \subsection{Purification}

-\citet{BalcerV19} proved that, given an algorithm $\cM': \cY \rightarrow \cZ$ with finite output domain, if there exists a pure DP algorithm $\cM : \cY \rightarrow \cZ$ such that the total variation distance between the output distributions of $\cM'$ and $\cM$ is sufficiently small, then one can convert $\cM'$ into a pure DP algorithm by mixing its output distribution with a uniform distribution over $\cZ$.
-The pseudocode is provided in \cref{alg:purification}, and the formal statement is in \cref{proposition:purification}.
+\citet{BalcerV19} showed that if an algorithm $\cM' : \cY \to \cZ$ with finite output domain is close in total variation distance to some pure DP algorithm $\cM : \cY \to \cZ$, then one can convert $\cM'$ into a pure DP algorithm by mixing its output with the uniform distribution over $\cZ$.
+The purification procedure is given in \cref{alg:purification}: with probability $1 - \gamma$, the algorithm outputs $\cM'(y)$, and otherwise outputs a uniformly random $Z \in \cZ$.
+The formal guarantee is stated in \cref{proposition:purification}.

 \begin{proposition}[\cite{BalcerV19}] Given an algorithm $\cM': \cY \rightarrow \cZ$, assume there exists an $\eps$-DP algorithm $\cM: \cY \rightarrow \cZ$ such that $\tvdistance{ \cM(y) }{ \cM'(y) } \le \delta$ for all $y \in \cY$, with parameter $\delta \in [0, 1)$.
 Then Algorithm~\ref{alg:purification} satisfies: \begin{itemize}[label=$\triangleright$, leftmargin=0.4cm] \item $\eps$-DP, provided that $\delta \le \frac{e^\eps - 1}{e^\eps + 1} \cdot \frac{\gamma}{1 - \gamma} \cdot \frac{1}{\card{\cZ}}$.